polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

     - **(Potentially) Lower Revenue**: While the theory predicts revenue-equivalence between a uniform price and pay-as-bid type of auction, slightly lower revenue for the former type is observed empirically.
 Arguably, revenue maximization (i.e., squeezing out the maximum willingness to pay from bidders) is not the priority for Polkadot.
 Instead, it is interested in efficient allocation and the other benefits illustrated above.
     - **(Technical) Complexity**: Instead of making a final purchase within the auction, the bid is only a deposit.
 Some refunds might happen after the auction is finished.
 This might pose additional challenges from the technical side (e.g., storage requirements).

-### Further Discussion Points

-- **Reintroduction of Candle Auctions**: Polkadot gathered vast experience with candle auctions where more than 200 auctions has been conducted throughout more than two years.
-[Our study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5109856) analyzing the results in much detail reveals that the mechanism itself is both efficient and (nearly) extracting optimal revenue.
-This provides confidence to use it to allocate the winners instead of a descending clock auction.
-Notably, this change solely affects the bidding process and winner determination.
-Core components, such as the k-th price, reserve price, and maximum price, remain unaffected.

 ## Prior Art and References

 This RFC builds extensively on the available ideas put forward in [RFC-1](https://github.com/polkadot-fellows/RFCs/blob/6f29561a4747bbfd95307ce75cd949dfff359e39/text/0001-agile-coretime.md).

-Additionally, I want to express a special thanks to [Samuel Haefner](https://samuelhaefner.github.io/) and [Shahar Dobzinski](https://sites.google.com/site/dobzin/) for fruitful discussions and helping me structure my thoughts.
+Additionally, I want to express a special thanks to [Samuel Haefner](https://samuelhaefner.github.io/), [Shahar Dobzinski](https://sites.google.com/site/dobzin/), and Alistair Stewart for fruitful discussions and helping me structure my thoughts.

-## Unresolved Questions

-- None yet